nczmoo/feb/readme.md

     BUG: recursive loop that crashes game, just trying to figure out a good way to stop.
     BUG: there's a kick that's triggered by before punch and a punch that's triggered by before kick and that's it.

+    instead of ending the game at the ten second timer, both players can add another card.

 QUESTIONS
     x Insted of (left, right), maybe it should be towards enemy, away